 The routes themselves are fairly self explanatory and are described below.

 If you want to drive (or ride) to the top of the Juggernaut track via the road, then you'll need to head back out of the reserve the way you came in and then when you get to Goullees Road (which is the road you turned off the highway onto) instead of turning right to get back onto the highway, turn left instead (reset your odometer to zero here if you want to follow the distances below) and drive up this road.
-You'll soon find yourself on a gravel road (if using a GPS you may notice Goullees Road becoming Excalibur Road but don't worry about this), continue on and you will pass a recently harvested area on your right.
-Near the end of this plantation (4.4kms from where you reset your odometer) make sure you follow the main road around to the left (don't continue on the minor road that goes straight ahead).
+You'll soon find yourself on a gravel road (if using a GPS you may notice Goullees Road becoming Excalibur Road but don't worry about this).
+4.4kms from where you reset your odometer, make sure you follow the main road around to the left (don't continue on the minor road that goes straight ahead).
 There are a few minor junctions on the way after this, but just follow what looks like the main road and you'll be on the right track.

 You'll have gained about 400 metres in altitude over the 10.5kms, and in a car it's a 12-15 minute drive.